Trayvon Robinson: Baltimore Orioles

-On November 20, 2012, he was traded to the Baltimore Orioles for Robert Andino.
-He was subsequently designated for assignment on February 8, 2013.
-After clearing waivers, he was assigned to the Orioles Triple-A affiliate in Norfolk, where he hit .220 in 52 games.
+On November 20, 2012, Robinson was traded to the Baltimore Orioles in exchange for Robert Andino.
+He was designated for assignment following the acquisition of Todd Redmond on February 8, 2013.
+He cleared waivers and was sent outright to the Triple–A Norfolk Tides on February 14.
+In 107 games split between Norfolk and the Double–A Bowie Baysox, Robinson slashed .247/.329/.394 with 11 home runs, 43 RBI, and 21 stolen bases.

-Los Angeles Dodgers
+Los Angeles Dodgers (second stint)

-He signed a minor league contract to return to the Dodgers organization on January 24, 2014.
-He played in 117 games for the Isotopes with a .235 batting average, 6 homers and 30 RBI.
+On January 24, 2014, Robinson signed a minor league contract to return to the Los Angeles Dodgers organization.
+He played in 117 games for the Triple–A Albuquerque Isotopes with a .235 batting average, six home runs and 30 RBI.

-San Diego Padres/Arizona Diamondbacks
+Arizona Diamondbacks

+On December 15, 2014, Robinson signed a minor league contract with the San Diego Padres.
+He was released prior to the start of the season on April 2, 2015.
+On April 13, Robinson signed with the Long Island Ducks of the Atlantic League of Professional Baseball.

-On December 15, 2014, he signed a minor league contract with the San Diego Padres.
-After the Padres released him on April 2, 2015, the Arizona Diamondbacks acquired him on April 20 and subsequently assigned him to their AAA affiliate, the Reno Aces.
-He was then released by the Diamondbacks on June 22, 2015.
+However, on April 20, Robinson signed a minor league contract with the Arizona Diamondbacks.
+He was subsequently assigned him to their Triple–A affiliate, the Reno Aces, for whom he batted .276/.357/.448 with two home runs and nine RBI over 37 games.
+Robinson was released by the Diamondbacks organization on June 22.

 Detroit Tigers

 On July 3, 2015, the Detroit Tigers signed Robinson to a minor league contract.
+In 49 games for the Triple–A Toledo Mud Hens, he batted .211/.322/.263 with one home run, nine RBI, and 11 stolen bases.

 Somerset Patriots

 Robinson signed with the Somerset Patriots of the Atlantic League of Professional Baseball for the 2016 season.
-In 64 games he hit .235/.296/.401 with 9 home runs and 28 RBIs.
+In 64 games for Somerset, he hit .235/.296/.401 with nine home runs and 28 RBI.